benjaminzwhite/reasoning-models/README.md

 - [Beyond Binary Rewards: Training LMs to Reason About Their Uncertainty](https://arxiv.org/abs/2507.16806) - MIT; RLCR (reinforcement learning with calibration rewards), they add calibration term and help model verbalize its confidence (claims it generalizes to out of domain tasks also, need to reread that part)
 - [Is Chain-of-Thought Reasoning of LLMs a Mirage?
 A Data Distribution Lens](https://arxiv.org/abs/2508.01191) - critical review
 - [GLM-4.5: Agentic, Reasoning, and Coding (ARC) Foundation Models](https://arxiv.org/abs/2508.06471) - the technical report for GLM-4.5 models by Z.ai
+- [MolmoAct: Action Reasoning Models that can Reason in Space](https://arxiv.org/abs/2508.07917) - Allen Institute AI2; really cool and they open source everything (I can't find the training code yet though, maybe ask authors) - there is a blog here also that gives a nice overview [https://allenai.org/blog/molmoact](https://allenai.org/blog/molmoact)

 #### Topic - General or unsorted